AlexHvos/AlexHvos-Dotnet-Dating-App-D150821ER/README.md

-Next let's change TokenService so that it actually creates JWTs, first open the nuget gallery and install System.IdentityModel.Token.Jwt

-Now add the following code the TokenService class:
+Next let's add the token service to the accountcontroller class in the following way:

-private readonly SymmetricSecurityKey _key;
+private readonly ITokenService _tokenService;
-        public TokenService(IConfiguration config)
+        public AccountController(DataContext context, ITokenService tokenService)
         {
-            _key = new SymmetricSecurityKey(Encoding.UTF8.GetBytes(config["TokenKey"]));
+            _tokenService = tokenService;
+            _context = context;
         }

-        public string CreateToken(AppUser user)
-        {
-            // adding claims to token:
+now create a new dto named UserDTO class with two public string properties: Username and Token and implement it into the register and login methods in accountcontroller by changing what the methods return:

-            var claims = new List<Claim> {
+return new UserDTO {
-                new Claim(JwtRegisteredClaimNames.NameId, user.UserName)
+                Username = user.UserName,
+                Token = _tokenService.CreateToken(user)
             };

-            // adding credentials to token with the key and an algorithm var creds = new SigningCredentials(_key, SecurityAlgorithms.HmacSha512Signature);

-            // describing what the token is going to look like var tokenDescriptor = new SecurityTokenDescriptor
-            {
-                Subject = new ClaimsIdentity(claims),
-                Expires = DateTime.Now.AddDays(7),
-                SigningCredentials = creds
-            };

-            // the token handler will create the token using the descriptor var tokenHandler = new JwtSecurityTokenHandler();

-            // create token
-            var token = tokenHandler.CreateToken(tokenDescriptor);

-            //return token
-            return tokenHandler.WriteToken(token);
+and then go to appsettings.Development.json and add the following:
+"TokenKey": "super secret unguessable key [should be 16-32 unguessable text]",